 Filmmakers have to submit a short synopsis (200-250 words), a short biographical note (100-150 word), Twitter and/or Facebook name.

-Title of Film, Name of Filmmaker, duration, country of production, name of smartphone/tablet must be provided with all submissions.
+Title of Film, Name of Filmmaker, duration, country of production, name of smartphone/tablet shall be provided with all submissions.

-All copyright material(s) used in the submission must be cleared by the submitter before submission.
+All copyrighted material(s) used in the submission must be cleared by the submitter before submission.
 Any issue(s) that may arise due to infringement of copyrights is the submitter’s sole responsibility.
-MINA, sponsors, supporter and/or Goethe Institute and its members are not responsible for any infringement of copyrights.
+MINA, sponsors and/or supporters and its members are not responsible for any infringement of copyrights.